puzzlepaint/freeage/Readme.md

 Hotkeys are currently hard-coded to the following:

 * Arrow keys: Scrolling
 * H:          Jump to town center
 * A:          Build villager / Build militia / Economy buildings
 * S:          Military buildings
 * Q - R, A:   Grid mapping for constructing the corresponding buildings
+* Del:        Delete building or unit
+* 1 - 0:      Control groups (define by holding Ctrl)
+* Space:      Jump to selected object(s)

 ### Playing over the Internet ###